andydataguy/agent_pdf_pipeline/README.md

 ## Overview

 This document outlines the PDF parsing pipeline, a component of the Agent Data Platform, designed to extract structured information from PDF documents and convert it into Markdown format.
 This pipeline is built using PyMuPDF for PDF processing and Logfire for comprehensive observability.
-It is **fully configurable via a YAML file**, allowing for easy customization of parsing behavior and logging verbosity.
+It is configured via a YAML file, allowing for easy customization of parsing behavior.

 ## Directory Structure